arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/typeclasses/functor/README.md

 #### Creating your own `Functor` instances

 Arrow already provides Functor instances for most common datatypes both in Arrow and the Kotlin stdlib.
-Often times you may find the need to provide your own for unsupported datatypes.
+Oftentimes you may find the need to provide your own for unsupported datatypes.

 You may create or automatically derive instances of functor for your own datatypes which you will be able to use in the context of abstract polymorfic code as demonstrated in the [example](#example) above.